2025mintara/Mintara/WHITEPAPER.md

 ## Legal Disclaimer

 This document is for informational purposes only and does not constitute investment, legal, or financial advice.

 Participation in the Mintara ecosystem is voluntary and subject to all applicable laws and regulations.

 The Mintara team reserves the right to modify the roadmap, tokenomics, and platform features as the project evolves.

 ---

-## Closing Statement

-**Mintara ($MINTA)** powers the first AI-driven, no-code ecosystem for token and NFT creation on the Base Network.
+Mintara ($MINTA) powers the first AI-driven, no-code ecosystem for token and NFT creation on the Base Network.
 By merging artificial intelligence, secure presale infrastructure, and a deflationary revenue model, Mintara is building the foundation of a safer, smarter, and more sustainable Web3 future.

 🪶 **"Mintara — Building the Future of Intelligent Tokenization & Creation."**

+**Built on Base Network**